ckcr4lyf/stdinman/README.md

 ## Motivation

-There are several interesting discord bots and such floating around, such as for playing Youtube links, soundcloud etc. However, as an **Arch Linux** user, I wanted something super composable - the ability to play _any raw audio_ into Discord, via a bot.
+There are several interesting discord bots and such floating around, such as for playing Youtube links, soundcloud etc. There are also ways to make your Mic input some kind of loopback device to play audio via your own user.
+However, as an **Arch Linux** user, I wanted something super composable - the ability to play _any raw audio_ into Discord, via a bot.

 That's exactly what this program does.
 It is entirely up to the user how they wish to prepare the audio source - for instance their microphone, their speaker output (i.e. alsa monitor), an internet audio stream (or anything that can be passed into ffmpeg), or spinning vinyl.
 Check out the [recipes](#recipes) section for more.